-Once the system has booted, rename the PC with the car number it will be installed in.
+Rename the PC: While the ACS components are loading, take this time to rename the server to a common name such as the vehcile car number; i.e. Car1984.
 This will ensure that when the recorded video is transferred to the central server, it will label each camera lens with the car number its associated to, making managing video easier.

-Set up the date and time to match the region.
+Date and time: Set up the date and time to match the region.